amitavake/datasharing/CodeBook.md

 	Step 8.
 Write the data in a text file and save a local copy in the working dir as finalDataTable.txt

-4. The following steps were followed in order to obtain a "single, independent tody data set:
+IV.
+The following steps were followed in order to obtain a "single, independent tody data set:
 	Step 9: Install and load the "reshape" package to use the "melt" and "dcast" functions Step 10: Use a copy of the finalDataTable obtained in step 6.
 Melt the data frame based on id's (subject and activity) to obtain a precursor of "tidy data set".
 	Step 11: Cast the data to get the mean of each subject and each activity.
 	Step 12: Write the tidy data into a text file.
 The name of the data frame is

-5. How to read the final processed data (tidy data set):
+V. How to read the final processed data (tidy data set):
 	The data can be read back to R via the followng command: data <- read.table(file_path, header = TRUE)
     	View(data)

-6. Followiing is the complete list of variables in the tidyData.
+VI.
+Followiing is the complete list of variables in the tidyData.
 Note that the first 2 variables are id's (subject and activity).
 They are factors.
 The remaining tidyDataSet data frame variables are computed mean for each subject and activity combination.
 The "x", "y" and "z" in the variable names represent measuements in those directions.

-•	"subject"
+1.	subject
-•	"activity"
+2.	activity
-•	"tbodyacc-mean-x"
+3.	tbodyacc-mean-x
-•	"tbodyacc-mean-y"
+4.	tbodyacc-mean-y
-•	"tbodyacc-mean-z"
+5.	tbodyacc-mean-z
-•	"tgravityacc-mean-x"
+6.	tgravityacc-mean-x
-•	"tgravityacc-mean-y"
+7.	tgravityacc-mean-y
-•	"tgravityacc-mean-z"
+8.	tgravityacc-mean-z
-•	"tbodyaccjerk-mean-x"
+9.	tbodyaccjerk-mean-x
-•	"tbodyaccjerk-mean-y"
+10.	tbodyaccjerk-mean-y
-•	"tbodyaccjerk-mean-z"
+11.	tbodyaccjerk-mean-z
-•	"tbodygyro-mean-x"
+12.	tbodygyro-mean-x
-•	"tbodygyro-mean-y"
+13.	tbodygyro-mean-y
-•	"tbodygyro-mean-z"
+14.	tbodygyro-mean-z
-•	"tbodygyrojerk-mean-x"
+15.	tbodygyrojerk-mean-x
-•	"tbodygyrojerk-mean-y"
+16.	tbodygyrojerk-mean-y
-•	"tbodygyrojerk-mean-z"
+17.	tbodygyrojerk-mean-z
-•	"tbodyaccmag-mean"
+18.	tbodyaccmag-mean
-•	"tgravityaccmag-mean"
+19.	tgravityaccmag-mean
-•	"tbodyaccjerkmag-mean"
+20.	tbodyaccjerkmag-mean
-•	"tbodygyromag-mean"
+21.	tbodygyromag-mean
-•	"tbodygyrojerkmag-mean"
+22.	tbodygyrojerkmag-mean
-•	"fbodyacc-mean-x"
+23.	fbodyacc-mean-x
-•	"fbodyacc-mean-y"
+24.	fbodyacc-mean-y
-•	"fbodyacc-mean-z"
+25.	fbodyacc-mean-z
-•	"fbodyacc-meanfreq-x"
+26.	fbodyacc-meanfreq-x
-•	"fbodyacc-meanfreq-y"
+27.	fbodyacc-meanfreq-y
-•	"fbodyacc-meanfreq-z"
+28.	fbodyacc-meanfreq-z
-•	"fbodyaccjerk-mean-x"
+29.	fbodyaccjerk-mean-x
-•	"fbodyaccjerk-mean-y"
+30.	fbodyaccjerk-mean-y
-•	"fbodyaccjerk-mean-z"
+31.	fbodyaccjerk-mean-z
-•	"fbodyaccjerk-meanfreq-x"
+32.	fbodyaccjerk-meanfreq-x
-•	"fbodyaccjerk-meanfreq-y"
+33.	fbodyaccjerk-meanfreq-y
-•	"fbodyaccjerk-meanfreq-z"
+34.	fbodyaccjerk-meanfreq-z
-•	"fbodygyro-mean-x"
+35.	fbodygyro-mean-x
-•	"fbodygyro-mean-y"
+36.	fbodygyro-mean-y
-•	"fbodygyro-mean-z"
+37.	fbodygyro-mean-z
-•	"fbodygyro-meanfreq-x"
+38.	fbodygyro-meanfreq-x
-•	"fbodygyro-meanfreq-y"
+39.	fbodygyro-meanfreq-y
-•	"fbodygyro-meanfreq-z"
+40.	fbodygyro-meanfreq-z
-•	"fbodyaccmag-mean"
+41.	fbodyaccmag-mean
-•	"fbodyaccmag-meanfreq"
+42.	fbodyaccmag-meanfreq
-•	"fbodybodyaccjerkmag-mean"
+43.	fbodybodyaccjerkmag-mean
-•	"fbodybodyaccjerkmag-meanfreq"
+44.	fbodybodyaccjerkmag-meanfreq
-•	"fbodybodygyromag-mean"
+45.	fbodybodygyromag-mean
-•	"fbodybodygyromag-meanfreq"
+46.	fbodybodygyromag-meanfreq
-•	"fbodybodygyrojerkmag-mean"
+47.	fbodybodygyrojerkmag-mean
-•	"fbodybodygyrojerkmag-meanfreq"
+48.	fbodybodygyrojerkmag-meanfreq
-•	"angle(tbodyaccmean,gravity)"
+49.	angle(tbodyaccmean,gravity)
-•	"angle(tbodyaccjerkmean),gravitymean)"
+50.	angle(tbodyaccjerkmean),gravitymean)
-•	"angle(tbodygyromean,gravitymean)"
+51.	angle(tbodygyromean,gravitymean)
-•	"angle(tbodygyrojerkmean,gravitymean)"
+52.	angle(tbodygyrojerkmean,gravitymean)
-•	"angle(x,gravitymean)"
+53.	angle(x,gravitymean)
-•	"angle(y,gravitymean)"
+54.	angle(y,gravitymean)
-•	"angle(z,gravitymean)"
+55.	angle(z,gravitymean)
-•	"tbodyacc-std-x"
+56.	tbodyacc-std-x
-•	"tbodyacc-std-y"
+57.	tbodyacc-std-y
-•	"tbodyacc-std-z"
+58.	tbodyacc-std-z
-•	"tgravityacc-std-x"
+59.	tgravityacc-std-x
-•	"tgravityacc-std-y"
+60.	tgravityacc-std-y
-•	"tgravityacc-std-z"
+61.	tgravityacc-std-z
-•	"tbodyaccjerk-std-x"
+62.	tbodyaccjerk-std-x
-•	"tbodyaccjerk-std-y"
+63.	tbodyaccjerk-std-y
-•	"tbodyaccjerk-std-z"
+64.	tbodyaccjerk-std-z
-•	"tbodygyro-std-x"
+65.	tbodygyro-std-x
-•	"tbodygyro-std-y"
+66.	tbodygyro-std-y
-•	"tbodygyro-std-z"
+67.	tbodygyro-std-z
-•	"tbodygyrojerk-std-x"
+68.	tbodygyrojerk-std-x
-•	"tbodygyrojerk-std-y"
+69.	tbodygyrojerk-std-y
-•	"tbodygyrojerk-std-z"
+70.	tbodygyrojerk-std-z
-•	"tbodyaccmag-std"
+71.	tbodyaccmag-std
-•	"tgravityaccmag-std"
+72.	tgravityaccmag-std
-•	"tbodyaccjerkmag-std"
+73.	tbodyaccjerkmag-std
-•	"tbodygyromag-std"
+74.	tbodygyromag-std
-•	"tbodygyrojerkmag-std"
+75.	tbodygyrojerkmag-std
-•	"fbodyacc-std-x"
+76.	fbodyacc-std-x
-•	"fbodyacc-std-y"
+77.	fbodyacc-std-y
-•	"fbodyacc-std-z"
+78.	fbodyacc-std-z
-•	"fbodyaccjerk-std-x"
+79.	fbodyaccjerk-std-x
-•	"fbodyaccjerk-std-y"
+80.	fbodyaccjerk-std-y
-•	"fbodyaccjerk-std-z"
+81.	fbodyaccjerk-std-z
-•	"fbodygyro-std-x"
+82.	fbodygyro-std-x
-•	"fbodygyro-std-y"
+83.	fbodygyro-std-y
-•	"fbodygyro-std-z"
+84.	fbodygyro-std-z
-•	"fbodyaccmag-std"
+85.	fbodyaccmag-std
-•	"fbodybodyaccjerkmag-std"
+86.	fbodybodyaccjerkmag-std
-•	"fbodybodygyromag-std"
+87.	fbodybodygyromag-std
-•	"fbodybodygyrojerkmag-std"
+88.	fbodybodygyrojerkmag-std

-7. The original codebook/metadata doc (by the original author) explains each variable in the dataset and is available below:
+VII.
+The original codebook/metadata doc (by the original author) explains each variable in the dataset and is available below:

 ------------------------------------------------------------------------------------------------------------------------